< Back

 • Assistant: The model’s voice, which is the voice of the model.

-Not all interfaces make it possible (or easy) to change the system voice, but you can also use your first user directive to give instructions (albeit with more vulnerability to ‘jailbreaks’ - usually not a problem for personal uses)
+Not all interfaces make it possible (or easy) to change the system voice, but you can also use your first user message to give instructions

 Default System Prompts